Niraj0433/Niraj_Kumar_12006047_CHAABI/README.md

 It was intresting experience to attempt this assignment as not only did i enjoyed it but get learn and explore various other things .

+The all question file contains all the question in sequence that is if one doesn't like to open and close every files

 THANK YOU

 CHAABi